-The Earth, space, and environmental science communities are developing, through multiple international efforts, both general and domain-specific leading practices for data management, infrastructure development, vocabularies, and common data/digital services.
-This Interest Group will work towards coordinating and harmonizing these efforts to reduce possible duplication, increase efficiency, share use cases, and promote partnerships and adoption in the community.
+The Earth, space (planetary), and environmental science communities are developing, through multiple international efforts, both general and domain-specific leading practices for data, software, and physcial sample management, infrastructure development, vocabularies, and common data/digital services.
+This Interest Group will work towards coordinating and harmonizing these efforts to reduce possible duplication, increase efficiency, share use cases, and promote international partnerships and adoption in the community.

-This Interest Group builds on the BOF specific to EarthCube held at the RDA P10 meeting in September 2017 in Montreal.
+This Interest Group started with the BOF specific to EarthCube held at the RDA P10 meeting in September 2017 in Montreal.
 Results from that session showed strong interest in intenational collaboration for Earth, space, and environmental infrastructure concerns that are currently be addressed in RDA across all the sciences and external to RDA across many geographically oriented efforts.
 Our charter was submitted and approved in 2018 and we have participated in every plenary (just about) since then.

 Key participating groups and their use cases include:

-1. The Earth Science Information Partners (ESIP) is expanding to include communities outside of the United States.
-Specifically the next area of growth is Australia.
+1. The Earth Science Information Partners (ESIP) has expanded to include international communities.
 ESIP is an independent forum used to address topics of interest to the Earth science data and technology community, such as data, software and physical sample management, data and physical sample citation, AI/ML, and Open Science.
-The work of the ESIP community is advanced through our collaboration areas, where participants contribute their expertise toward resolving common problems of the Earth science data and technology community.
+The work of the ESIP community is advanced through collaboration areas, where participants contribute their expertise toward resolving common problems of the Earth science data and technology community.